timjo6789/TriangleBlazor/README.md

 It is done in C# instead of JavaScript.

+This shows the ability to have backend code work with frontend on the same page with `@page "/"` controller.
+This simplifies the workflow.

+It's also where all the components gets use to generate the layout and the form for triangle app.

 ## [Components](https://github.com/timjo6789/TriangleBlazor/tree/master/TriangleBlazor/Components)
 This is what enables the program to act more like React or Vue.js by making components in .razor files